IN THIS SECTION

 A lot has happened in Scottish Education in recent years.
 If you have been out of the classroom for a while you might find it helpful to review up-to-date curriculum documents for your subject and sector.
 The Curriculum for Excellence and the syllabus for secondary subjects will help.
 The Curriculum for Excellence can be obtained from Education Scotland and the syllabi for secondary subjects are available from the Scottish Qualifications Authority (SQA).

-Consider looking into areas of Continuing Professional Development (CPD) to update your curriculum and/ or subject knowledge.
+Consider looking into areas of professional learning to update your curriculum and/ or subject knowledge.